khunjon/wanderlist/README.md

 1. Verify your Supabase project is active (not paused)
 2. Check Row Level Security policies are properly configured
 3. Ensure your service role key has necessary permissions
+4. If you see infinite recursion errors, refer to the RLS troubleshooting guide

 #### MCP Integration Issues
 If MCP tools aren't working: